alien2327/quantumespresso/wiki/pw.x/input_data/README.md

-# Input File Description for pw.x
+# Input File Description for pw.x for QE version 7.0